 7-11 Franchise for only P300,000?

-Leading convenience store operator, Philippine Seven Corp., franchisee of 7-11 stores in the Philippines, is offering potential franchisees an opportunity to manage their own 7-11 outlet for as low as P300,000.
+Philippine Seven Corporation (PSC), country franchisee and convenience store operator of 7-11 stores in the Philippines, is offering interested franchisees an opportunity to operate their own 7-11 store outlet for just P300,000.

 In 1927, Texas-based company Southland Ice Company pioneered the concept of convenience stores by opening stores that sell bread, eggs, and milk even after regular store hours.
 In 1946, the company renamed to 7-Eleven to reflect its then operating hours of 7:00 AM to 11:00 PM.